Moldavite – the Mysterious Tektite Origin, Properties and Occurence

 The moldavite bearing layers are exposed in sand and gravel pits, making collecting quite easy.
 It is also possible to try to find moldavites in fields.
 The gravels with moldavites lay beneath the soil and moldavites are ploughed out of this layer.
 It sounds like this could be the easy way to find good specimens, but it is in fact more frustrating: spotting the moldavite is difficult at best, and the ploughing process this often results in moldavites losing their typical luster and texture because of pervasive soil fluids.

-Illegal prospecting for moldavites
+Illegal Prospecting for Moldavites

 The influx of illegal moldavite diggers has prompted some villages and landowners to hire formal moldavite mining companies.
-Several of the best moldavite sites are now mined by private companies under various conditions - some claim to be mining gravels and moldavites are a byproduct, some are mining moldavites to "protect" them.
+Several of the best moldavite sites are now mined by private companies under various conditions - some claim to be mining gravels and moldavites are a byproduct, some are mining moldavites to protect them.
 Despite wild claims about saving moldavites and landscape by legal mining by the government, Mining Bureau and landowners, this legal mining is considered highly unethical and controversial by many specialists.
-There is no strict control of moldavite mining and the chance of "leakage" of officially mined moldavites on black market is really high.
+There is no strict control of moldavite mining and the chance of leakage of officially mined moldavites on black market is really high.
 Some rumors suggest that only as low as 10% of mined moldavites are reported.

 Finding decent moldavites on your own is definitely not easy, and requires the proper permission and awareness of the legalities of your collecting.
-Collecting inside active sand and gravel pits is fine - with the permit of the owner, of course.
-Collecting in fields is usually tolerated: landowners often do not care as long as you do no damage.
-Digging in forests is strictly forbidden.
+Collecting inside the active sand and gravel pits is fine - with the permit of the owner, of course.
+Collecting in the fields is usually tolerated: landowners often do not care as long as you do no damage.
+Digging in the forests is strictly forbidden.
 Wherever you dig, please respect the law and the wishes of landowners!